Willem Albert Bachiene; 1712 - 1783.

 man, once a theology student at the University of Utrecht,

-served as Chaplin (Padre) in the army.
-In 1764, he was
+served as chaplin (padre) in the army.
+In 1764, he was appointed

-appointed Professor of Astronomy and Geography at the
+Professor of Astronomy and Geography at the Illustre School

 Kaart van Louisiana, en Florida